pcharbon70/onto_view/notes/planning/phase-02.md

 text-based UI that supports browsing, searching, filtering, and relationship navigation across all OWL entities.

+**Phase 0 Integration:** This phase builds on the multi-ontology hub architecture from Phase 0.
+All routes are scoped by set+version (`/sets/:set_id/:version/docs`), and LiveViews receive ontology data from `conn.assigns` populated by the SetResolver plug.

 ------------------------------------------------------------------------

 ## 🧩 Section 2.1 --- LiveView Application Shell & Routing